openhab/openhab-docs/_addons_bindings/wemo/readme.md

 # Belkin Wemo Binding

 This binding integrates the [Belkin WeMo Family](https://www.belkin.com/us/Products/c/home-automation/).
-The integration happens either through the WeMo-Link bridge, which acts as an IP gateway to the ZigBee devices or through WiFi connection to standalone devices.
+The integration happens either through the WeMo-Link bridge, which acts as an IP gateway to the Zigbee devices or through WiFi connection to standalone devices.

 ## Supported Things